Coronavirus: WHO expresses concern over young people’s attitude

 Racegoers use hand sanitisers at the Cheltenham festival.
 Photograph: INPHO/Dan Sheridan

-Dr Harris also advised that the organisers of major events must take all precautions to protect people.
+Dr Margaret Anne Harris also advised the organisers of major events to take all precautions to protect people from the virus, also known as Covid-19.

-“We are saying to organisations ‘you do the risk assessment.’
-They must take all the precautions necessary to protect people.”
+She was speaking as University Hospital Waterford confirmed another case of Covid-19 in the State - a patient who tested positive and has since been moved into isolation.

+Hospital management said the patient had been an inpatient in a medical ward as they had “not met the case definition” for Covid-19 at the time.

 Dr Harris said she had heard “some concerning things” about the attitude of young people who seemed to think that the virus “will just hit old people.”
 She pointed out that in Italy young people are getting ill.

-She was responding to questions on RTÉ radio’s Today with Séan O’Rourke show about the wisdom of the Cheltenham racing festival being allowed to go ahead.

 “I don’t think it is just age related.
-This is something that we all have to take seriously.”
+This is something that we all have to take seriously,” she told RTÉ Radio’s Today with Séan O’Rourke show.

-Meanwhile, nursing homes and some hospitals are being advised to lift blanket visiting bans introduced in response to coronavirus by public health officials,
+Asked about the wisdom of the Cheltenham racing festival being allowed to go ahead, Dr Harris replied: “We are saying to organisations ‘you do the risk assessment.’
+They must take all the precautions necessary to protect people.”

-There is no need to close schools due to the outbreak “at this point in time”, public health doctors have said.
+Public health doctors said on Tuesday evening there was no need to close schools due to the outbreak “at this point in time”.

-The National Public Health Emergency Team also described measures recommended by undertakers, including the immediate cremation in bodybags of deceased people who had Covid-19, as “unnecessary”.
+The National Public Health Emergency Team also advised nursing homes and some hospitals to lift blanket visiting bans, and it described measures recommended by undertakers, including the immediate cremation in bodybags of deceased people who had Covid-19, as “unnecessary”.

-The number of confirmed cases of the virus increased by 10 on Tuesday to 34, the largest daily rise since the virus was first detected in the State at the end of last month.
-The number of cases in Northern Ireland increased by four to 16.

 These will back up the National Virus Reference Laboratory at University College Dublin and mean that thousands of cases a week can be processed in future.
 The number of suspected cases tested last week increased to 1,784, up from 297 a week earlier.